- Introduction

 Introduction

 Falang is compatible with both Joomla 4 and Joomla 5.
-The following notes relate to installing faLang 5.18
+The following notes relate to installing faLang 5.21.

 Falang is compatible with both Joomla 4 and Joomla 5.
-The following notes relate to installing faLang 5.18
+The following notes relate to installing faLang 5.21.

 Installing Falang

-In Joomla select the Home Menu and then click on the
+In the Joomla Menu, click on the

 This gives the system dashboard page.